Ighina/Latin-ISE-WSD/wsd/README.md

 To perform training and save each fine-tuned model, run the code in the run.ipynb notebook in this repository.

+### Inference

+Once having trained the model, the following cell in the run.ipynb use them to perform inference on Latin-ISE and store them in a file called test_results.csv

+We performed additional postprocessing to add metadata to each sentence annotated with the respective sense and we stored the final results in a file named predictions_latinise_with_senses.csv

 ### Analysis

 To generate our images run the analyse.ipynb notebook in this repository.